Skip to content

 Civic Arts

-Building on years of experimentation within the Democratic Odyssey project and other key moments for deepening the co-creation of knowledge, such as the EUI’s The State of the Union or the 50th Anniversary, Civic Arts explores how theatre, storytelling, music, ritual, visual arts, role-play, and collective decisionmaking can enrich citizens’ assemblies and other democratic innovations by making participation more embodied, imaginative and inclusive.
+Building on years of experimentation within the Democratic Odyssey project and other key moments for deepening the co-creation of knowledge, such as the EUI’s The State of the Union or the 50th Anniversary, Civic Arts explores how theatre, storytelling, music, ritual, visual arts, role-play, and collective decision-making can enrich citizens’ assemblies and other democratic innovations by making participation more embodied, imaginative and inclusive.

 In this sense, civic arts are not decorative additions to democracy.
 They are part and parcel of democratic infrastructure.
 They help create mutual recognition and trust; they make room for memory, imagination and disagreement; and they allow participants to connect personal experience to collective questions.
 Research on arts-based participation shows that such methods can strengthen self-expression, critical reflection and knowledge co-creation, while making marginalised perspectives more visible in policy debates.
 They also require careful design: participation must remain voluntary, accessible and ethically facilitated, with attention to vulnerability, cultural difference and power dynamics.
-For instance, the “Theatre of the oppressed” methodology provides a good example of how arts can be mobilised to voice the unheard.
+For instance, the “Theatre of the oppressed” methodology provides a good example of how the arts can be mobilised to voice the unheard.

 The Democratic Odyssey project has functioned as a living laboratory for this work.
 In Athens, Florence and beyond, civic arts have been integrated into a travelling Peoples’ Assembly for Europe.
 The pilot assembly showed how artistic facilitation can open a democratic process before formal deliberation begins, accompany participants through moments of conflict or uncertainty, and close an assembly with shared symbols that endure beyond the moments of in-person debates.

 For instance, throughout the Athens moment, participatory theatre helped assembly members to move from spectators to protagonists.
 Playback Theatre invited citizens to share experiences of crisis and see them re-enacted on stage, creating empathy across linguistic and cultural boundaries.
-Collective visual practices, including the “European Tapestry”, gave space and shapes to the assembly’s hopes and doubts.
+Collective visual practices, including the “European Tapestry”, gave space and shape to the assembly’s hopes and doubts.
 At the Pnyx, the “Weaving Our Assembly” ritual used coloured threads to materialise connection, critique, creativity and collaboration, turning the final walk of participants into a visible image of democratic interdependence.

-Page last updated on 08/05/2026
+Page last updated on 27/05/2026

 Go back to top of the page